SNORING, SLEEP APNEA AND REMEDIES

 - Both the EMA and TAP 3 Elite are also custom-fabricated devices for snoring and OSA and are variations of and work on the same principle as the Silent Nite Slide-Link, namely they help position the lower jaw forwards, opening up the airway and reduce air velocity and vibration of the soft palate and uvula.
 We have to take molds of your teeth and the laboratory will fabricate the appliance.

-At Pearl Dental Arts, we offer many different options for snoring sleep apnea at all of our locations, in Newtown and Levittown.
+At Pearl Dental Arts, we offer many different options for snoring sleep apnea at our location in Levittown.
 Dr. Paghdiwala and his associates have been providing the kind of devices listed above for some time.
 Oral appliances of the type mentioned above for treating sleep apnea are usually covered by medical insurances, and we can bill your medical insurance to obtain the available benefits.
 You can set up an immediate appointment for a free consultation to evaluate what option is best suited for you.
 Call us at (215) 874-3817 for the Levittown office, or go to www.pearldentalarts.com/contact-us/ to request an appointment.